abaines/marp-search-extension/slides.md

 - AI struggled with simple changes
 - Treated AI like a junior engineer, guided with prompts
 - Learned strengths/weaknesses of AI
+- Bidirectional Rubby Ducky

 <!--
 The Problem: The AI often struggled with simple tasks (e.g., changing a width from 50px to 100px), proposing overly complex solutions.
 The temptation to manually intervene was immense.

 The Approach:

-- I treated the AI like a junior I was mentoring.
+- I treated the AI like a junior I was pair programming with.

 - Instead of taking over, I refined my prompts, corrected its course, and guided it to the simple, correct solution.